wulukewu/shipping-converter/README.md

 3. **GitHub Actions**: Added a section to explain the GitHub Actions workflows used in the project.
 4. **Contributing**: Added a section to encourage contributions.
 5. **License**: Added a section for the license information.

-This should make the `README.md` file more informative and easier to follow.
-### Explanation:
-1. **Getting Started**: Added sections for prerequisites, installation, and running the application.
-2. **Build and Run Docker**: Provided clear steps to build and run the Docker container.
-3. **GitHub Actions**: Added a section to explain the GitHub Actions workflows used in the project.
-4. **Contributing**: Added a section to encourage contributions.
-5. **License**: Added a section for the license information.

-This should make the `README.md` file more informative and easier to follow.